-Environment: (changes in the setting) -
+Materials and Pre paration I uction:

+2. Resources: Teacher Teacher: -

+Student : -

+Special preparation • in advance ( set-up, hando outs, etc.):

+Environment: (ch

-Content: (changes in what is taught) -
+Content: (changes in what is taught) - -

-Process: (changes in how it is taught) -
+Process: (changes · /

 Product: (variety in student products) -

 Academic Language: (What oral or written language will teacher and/or students need to understand and/or be able to use successfully in connection with the lesson?)